Stella Maris Monastery: Annual procession

 During the First World War, the statue of Our Lady of the Scapular, holding Baby Jesus and the scapular, was removed from the church and placed in a safer place in Haifa.
 After the war, in 1919, it was brought back to its place in a small procession.
 Since then, every first Sunday after Easter, on the same date as in 1919, what has become the second largest Catholic procession of the Holy Land after the Palm Sunday procession in Jerusalem, takes place between downtown Haifa and Stella Maris, up the western slope of the Carmel.
-Large crowds of Catholic Christians, including such of eastern rites, are led by the Latin Patriarch and other Church leaders in accompanying the statue on its way.
+Large crowds of Catholic Christians, including those of eastern rites, are led by the Latin Patriarch and other Church leaders in accompanying the statue on its way.